earljay-caoile-401-advanced-javascript/simple-api/README.md

   "id": 1
 },
 ```

+### Verifying API

+Check that the server is working properly by verifying with this [React application](https://w638oyk7o8.csb.app/)

+- In the form at the top of the page, enter the URL to your API Server
+- This server is configured to use the routes noted in the first lab requirement
+- If your server is working, this app will show your API Data!

 **Note**: the `category` property in a product must exactly match the name (not `display_name`) property for the React app to properly make the association between a `product` and its appropriate `category`